 Flights canceled, states of emergency declared as winter storm forecast to bring dangerous weather across U.S.

-More than 9,000 U.S. flights have been canceled for Saturday and Sunday as a massive storm moves across the United States.
-It is forecast to bring dangerous winter weather, including snow, ice and frigid temperatures over the weekend.
+More than 12,000 U.S. flights have been canceled for Saturday and Sunday as a massive storm moves across the United States.
+It is forecast to bring dangerous winter weather, including snow, ice and frigid temperatures throughout the weekend into Monday.

-More than 200 million people are under winter storm threats.
 Forecasters have warned of heavy snow, sleet and freezing rain from the Southern Rockies to New England, along with dangerous wind chills.
+Over 200 million people are under winter storm threats.

 States of emergency declared, National Guards activated